NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

-So how we can understand all values in dynamic section, this problem is solved by defination plugin for each project that are using dynamic section like this [2]_.
+So how we can understand all values in dynamic section, this problem is solved by definning plugin for each project that are using dynamic section like this [2]_.

 Problem 2: How to map/convert old values into new configuration file?